BayesWatch/pytorch-GENet/README.md

 An unofficial Pytorch implementation of https://arxiv.org/abs/1810.12348.
 Probably.

-The code replaces the standard blocks in a WideResNet with GEBlocks and trains these models in CIFAR-10/100.
+The code replaces the standard blocks in a WideResNet with GEBlocks and trains these models on CIFAR-10/100.
 The blocks are defined in `models/blocks.py`

 The code is currently untested, so ... see what happens when you run it.